This post may contain affiliate links. Please read our disclosure policy.

 Batch Prep: Overnight oats are so easy to batch prep.
 If you have the time, I also recommend batch-prepping homemade cottage cheese so you can have a few easy breakfasts on hand.

 Oatmeal: Use rolled oats for the best texture.
 Steel-cut oats work, too, but need more liquid and soaking time.
-Skip quick oats though; they get too mushy.
+I don’t recommend quick oats because they will get mushy.

 Carrots: For the best flavor, use fresh, hand-grated carrots.
 Store-bought shredded carrots work but aren’t as flavorful.